The 14 Best Kilns for Glass Fusing

 • Energy Required: 120V, 18A

-• Includes: Icon+/Genesis Touchscreen Controller
+• Includes: Icon Basic Touchscreen Controller

 • Additional Information: The Studio Pro 17 is the largest 120V glass firing kiln available, featuring surface-mounted heating elements for optimal heat transfer.
 Its Superwool fiber lid enhances efficiency and firing speed, while the Dual Access Design allows precise glass placement.
 Made with structural firebrick and high-efficiency Superwool fiber, the Studio Pro 17 offers top performance in a large home studio setup.